Chalarangelo/30-seconds-of-interviews/questions/keys.md

-### What is Key?
+### What is a key?
 What are the benefits of using it in lists?

 #### Answer